 One of our top priorities at Prairie Pet Insurance is to educate Canadians on pet insurance and to make it simple to understand.
 Below is a list of common questions people ask when considering coverage for their cats, dogs or both.

 If you have any questions send us a message, give us a call, or contact us over social media!
-We are on Facebook, Instagram, and Twitter!
+We are on Facebook and Instagram!

 You should insure your pets as young as possible.
 Pet insurance will not cover pre-existing conditions that arise before your pets’ coverage begins.
 When you cover your pet when they are younger, they are less likely to have developed medical conditions!
 That said, most insurance companies will cover cats and dogs of any age!